canxium/docs/src/whitepaper/roadmap.md

 At the same time, we have successfully implemented all three consensus algorithms in a single blockchain, which is unprecedented.
 No project has accomplished this: **Proof of Work**, **Proof of Demand**, and **Proof of Stake**.

 Thus, we have successfully completed our first mission beyond expectations.
 It is time for us to take another step forward and present the next vision for Canxium, focusing on building a **complete ecosystem** and moving toward **full decentralization** of this blockchain.
-The Canxium Foundation will become an organization aimed at realizing ideas & missions initiated and approved by the community of CAU stakeholders.
+The Canxium Labs will become an organization aimed at realizing ideas & missions initiated and approved by the community of CAU stakeholders.
 This is the next mission and vision we are striving for until we achieve it.

 ---